When working on a paint project, it is the materials you choose/use which determine its success and validity.

 - Clean it properly using gentle soap and water so that no paint is left in the bristles.

 Can You Paint Inside the Glass Jar?

 Yes, painting inside the jar surface is possible with some patience and creativity.

 The good thing is you can use any kind of paint that I have mentioned above for easy application.

 Start by pouring the paint inside the jar with the help of a tablespoon.

-After you have poured 4-5 tablespoons of paint inside, slowly swirl the jar around.
+After pouring 4-5 tablespoons of paint inside, swirl the jar around.

 This will apply the paint coat on the entire inside of the surface.

 Add more paint if required and follow the same step as above until you see the inside surface is painted completely.

 Once you are done, place the jar on its side to allow the paint to dry.